A rich black fruit butter that tastes a little like raisins. Nannyberry butter is the best thing you can make from wild nannyberries.

 - 7 cups water

-- Wash the nannyberries well and drain, then combine with the water, bring to a simmer, and cook for 40-45 minutes on low heat, mashing them up to extract a thick puree.
+- Wash the nannyberries well and drain, then combine with the water, bring to a simmer, and cook, covered, for 40-45 minutes on low heat, mashing them up to make a thick puree.